-Money gives you the freedom to quit your job and make your hours.
+It can give you the freedom to quit your job and make your hours.
 It gives you the freedom to take more time off work, rather than spend more hours at work.

-Money gives you the freedom to buy the things that you want — not just the things that other people think you want.
+It offers the freedom to buy the things that you want — not just the things that other people think you want.

 And if you don’t already have money, then money gives you the freedom to work and earn it.